-These are themed study days on practical ministry and applied theology, coordinated by Hannah.
-At present there are about 22 different days, some of which only run every other year.
-The programme includes topics like Beginning Funerals Ministry, Weddings, Ministry with Schools, Exploring Chaplaincy and Media.
+These are themed study days on practical ministry and applied theology.
+At present there are about 20 different days, some of which only run every other year.
+The programme includes topics like Beginning Funerals Ministry, Weddings, Rural Ministry, Exploring Chaplaincy, Buildings & Faculties and Media.
 The days use case studies and draw on experienced practitioners from around the Diocese and beyond.
 Curates, in discussion with their TI, choose the days best suited to their own learning and calling.
 Each day has a homework reflection or case study to do afterwards with your TI.
-Expectations vary according to focus of ministry and length of curacy, with incumbent-focus curates choosing about four a year, whereas associate-focus SSMs only available at weekends might just choose two a year.
+Expectations vary according to focus of ministry and length of curacy, with incumbent-focus curates choosing three to four a year, whereas associate-focus SSMs typically just choose two a year.